GazzaJ/CI-MS4-RefereE-pay/README.md

 The aesthetics of RefereE-Pay was just as important to me as the functionality.
 Despite not using a lot of imagery for the app, what I have selected needs to be impactful, yet relaxed and fun to match the overall objective.

 ##### **Colour Scheme**
 I typically find great inspiration for colour schemes on Pinterest.
-For this project I am looking for very simple bold colurs which enable good contrast.
+For this project I am looking for very simple bold colours which enable good contrast.
 I have used:
- - A green respresenting the grass of playing fields
+ - A green representing the grass of playing fields
  - Red for the Red cards wielded by Referees
  - Yellow representing the Yellow cards wielded by Referees
- - A dark blue whicg provides good contract for buttons and text
+ - A dark blue which provides good contract for buttons and text
  - A Lighter blue (Bootstrap info blue) for a few button and my footer text.

 ![Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/colour-scheme.jpg)